decentralized-identity/revocation/specs/non-revocation-token/index.md

 ## Abstract

+This specification describes a privacy-preserving revocation method for Verifiable Credentials.
+A _Non-Revocation Token_ that contains a cryptographic accumulator signed by the issuer is used by the holder to prove a Verifiable Credential hasn't been revoked for a particular timestamp.

+## Introduction

 A non-revocation token contains a cryptographic accumulator signed by the credential issuer, following the signing and proving processes laid out in [zk-SAM](https://hackmd.io/vTyqrJc9QoKgThqQpVtP3g?view).
 This allows for the holder to prove non-revocation of the credential for a particular timestamp, without revealing any extra correlating information.
 Like current BBS+ signature implementations the pairing-friendly BLS12-381 elliptic curve is used.

 This approach to proving the non-revocation of a verifiable credential has characteristics that meet some practical requirements for a number of important use cases.
 See the [Requirements and Characteristics](#requirements-and-characteristics) section later in this document.